Horizontal Gaze Nystagmus

 Attorney for HGN Evaluations in Tampa, FL

-Even if the officer does the evaluation perfectly, many causes exist for having horizontal gaze nystagmus (HGN) during the evaluation that have nothing to do with the consumption of alcohol or the use of drugs.
+Even if the officer does the HGN evaluation perfectly, many things can cause horizontal gaze nystagmus (HGN) other than the consumption of alcohol or the use of controlled substances.

-We understand the most common mistakes that can be made by the officer when conducted the HGN evaluation or other field sobriety exercises.
+We understand the most common mistakes that can be made by the officer when conducting the HGN evaluation or other field sobriety exercises.

 With offices in downtown Tampa and New Port Richey, we represent clients throughout the greater Tampa Bay area including Hillsborough County, Pasco County, Pinellas County, and Polk County, FL.